-The Ocean County College Foundation is a private nonprofit organization dedicated to the growth and development of the college through scholarships, endowments, and capital and special projects.
-The Foundation supports the efforts of Ocean County College to make higher education accessible to all Ocean County residents and provides students opportunities to continue higher education while discovering and exploring the wealth of possibilities around them.
+The Ocean County College Foundation is a private, nonprofit organization dedicated to the growth and development of the College through scholarships, endowments, and capital and special projects.
+The Foundation's goal is to make higher education accessible to all Ocean County residents attending OCC.